 Those doubting the impact of NCAA advocacy from multiple leagues and organizations on hockey development can no longer bury their heads in the sand.
 The “strictly amateur” route is not only paying dividends, but those dividends are being realized by more players every year.

 Last year, the OHL finished just slightly behind the USHL, by one vote.
-This year, the USHL took a similarly small lead over the OHL.
-When you combine the volume of players that move on to the NHL and Canadian University it is simply an overwhelming statement of success.
+This year, the USHL extended its lead over the OHL.
+While still one of the best leagues in the world, the OHL is simply no longer the top development path for NHL players.

 Though the domination of the NHL draft was there compared to the WHL, and QMJHL, the OHL no longer dominates everyone.
 The OHL continues to develop some of the worlds greatest players.